 Speech therapy, along with medical intervention and occupational therapy, can help children desensitize to the act of eating when it's painful, overwhelmingly complex, or unpleasant.

 Feeding therapy for toddlers is a complex issue that involves cognitive and motor development and can be resolved with patience, empathy, and guided exploration of food.
-It’s smart to pay attention to your child’s eating habits, and not to dismiss picky eating too quickly.
+It’s important to pay attention to your child’s eating habits, and not to dismiss picky eating too quickly.

-While it's not the case with all clinical feeding therapies, many of them focus on the result of getting the child to eat, which can be a common misconception of the problem.
+While it's not the case with all clinical feeding therapies, many of them focus on the result of getting the child to eat meals, which can be a common misconception of the problem.
 This is unfortunately done by forcing kids to eat in a way that can be overwhelming, particularly to a child on the autism spectrum.
 At Infinite Therapy Solutions, we do not force eating.
 We focus on a holistic, nurturing approach to resolving your child's eating difficulties to ensure we are building sustainable and comfortable relationships and routines for your child.

 Infinite Therapy Solutions' approach is to integrate occupational, oral, nutritional, medical, and speech therapy to find a gentle, holistic approach, consisting of proven pediatric feeding therapy techniques, to resolve your child's eating difficulties.
 This includes determining if any underlying conditions need to be medically addressed first while still ensuring your child is getting adequate nutrition.
 Then we work with them to determine what therapeutic interventions can help steer them towards the "normal" developmental milestones.